Amid protests, Venezuela to remember late Hugo Chavez

 CARACAS Venezuela geared up on Tuesday for commemorations of socialist leader Hugo Chavez's death despite continued protests against his successor that have shaken the OPEC member and threatened the legacy of "El Comandante."

-Even as students maintained barricades in some cities and activists held new rallies, President Nicolas Maduro's government was making lavish plans to honor Chavez on Wednesday's anniversary of his death from cancer.
+Even as students maintained barricades in some cities and activists held new rallies, President Nicolas Maduro's government was making lavish plans to honour Chavez on Wednesday's anniversary of his death from cancer.

 Maduro, who announced Chavez's death in tears to a shell-shocked nation on March 5 last year, has made preserving Chavez's controversial legacy the guiding force of his presidency despite opposition from about half of Venezuelans.